-PROGRAMMING THE AD9852
+PROGRAMMING THE AD9854

-The AD9852 Register Layout table (Table 9) contains information for programming a chip for a desired functionality.
-Although many applications require very little programming to configure the AD9852, some use all 12 accessible register banks.
-The AD9852 supports an 8-bit parallel I/O operation or an SPI-compatible serial I/O operation.
+The AD9854 register layout table (Table 8) contains information for programming the chip for the desired functionality.
+Although many applications require very little programming to configure the AD9854, some use all 12 accessible register banks.
+The AD9854 supports an 8-bit parallel I/O operation or an SPIcompatible serial I/O operation.
 All accessible registers can be written and read back in either I/O operating mode.

 S/P SELECT (Pin 70) is used to configure the I/O mode.
-Systems that use a parallel I/O mode must connect the S/P SELECT pin to $V{\rm DD}$.
-Systems that operate in the serial I/O mode must tie the S/P SELECT pin to GND.
+Systems that use the parallel I/O mode must connect the S/P SELECT pin to $V{\rm DD}.$ Systems that operate in the serial I/O mode must tie the S/P SELECT pin to GND.

-Regardless of the mode, the I/O port data is written to a buffer memory that only affects operation of the part after the contents of the buffer memory are transferred to the register banks.
-This transfer of information occurs synchronous to the system clock in one of two ways:
+Regardless of the mode, the I/O port data is written to a buffer memory and only affects operation of the part after the contents of the buffer memory are transferred to the register banks.
+This transfer of information occurs synchronously to the system clock in one of two ways:

-- The transfer is internally controlled at a rate programmed by the user. - The transfer is externally controlled by the user.
-I/O operations can occur in the absence of REFCLK, but data cannot be moved from the buffer memory to the register bank without REFCLK.
-(See the Internal and External Update Clock section for details.)
+- Internally, at a rate programmable by the user. - Externally, by the user.
+I/O operations can occur in the absence of REFCLK, but the data cannot be moved from the buffer memory to the register bank without REFCLK.
+(See the Internal and External Update Clock section for more details.)